fcdl94/MiB/README.md

 The default is to use a pretraining for the backbone used, that is searched in the pretrained folder of the project.
 We used the pretrained model released by the authors of In-place ABN (as said in the paper), that can be found here:
  [link](https://github.com/mapillary/inplace_abn#training-on-imagenet-1k).
+Since the pretrained are made on multiple-gpus, they contain a prefix "module." in each key of the network.
+Please, be sure to remove them to be compatible with this code (simply rename them using key = key\[7:\]).
 If you don't want to use pretrained, please use --no-pretrained.

 There are many options (you can see them all by using --help option), but we arranged the code to being straightforward to test the reported methods.